-The UDP protocol is connection-less and provides a datagram
+The UDP protocol is connection-less and provides a datagram delivery service.
+UDP based applications are message oriented and don't require the extensive services provided by TCP.

 1.1.2 IP Addressing

 The Internet Protocol delivers packets to hosts using the Source and Destination host's Address fields found in the IP header.
 IP addresses consist of 4 octets, 8 bits/each totalling 32 bits.
 Addresses are commonly written in decimal form with each octet separated by dots (hence the term dot notation).